-Mundoro Capital Inc. (the "Company" or "MCI" or "Mundoro") is an exploration and development company operating in the mineral resource sector.
+Mundoro Capital Inc. ("Company", "MCI", and "Mundoro") was incorporated on March 6, 2008 under the Business Corporations Act of the Province of British Columbia and is a Canadian based mineral acquisition, exploration and development company (see discussion under "Summary of Activities").
+The Company's common stock is quoted on the TSX Venture Exchange ("TSXV") under the symbol MUN.
+The Company's head office and principal address is 14th floor - 1040 West Georgia Street, Vancouver, British Columbia, Canada V6E 4H1.
 The business of exploration and development involves a high degree of risk and there can be no assurance that current exploration and development programs will result in discovery or future profitable operations.